Urine tests are a common part of life insurance medical exams.

 To understand why a life insurer might as for a urine sample, you have to know the basics of how term life insurance works.
 You pay for a life insurance policy through monthly premiums.
 If you die while the policy is active, the life insurance company pays your beneficiaries a lump sum of money called a death benefit.
 If the policyholder doesn’t die and the policy term ends, the life insurance company doesn’t pay out anything.

-That means that, before a company sells a life insurance policy, they need to know the likelihood of an applicant dying over the life of the policy so they can price the premiums accordingly.
+That means before a company sells a life insurance policy, they need to know the likelihood of an applicant dying over the life of the policy so they can price the premiums accordingly.
 If an applicant is likely to die while their policy is in place, whether because they’re elderly, have a chronic health condition, or take part in risky hobbies, they’ll pay more than someone who is likely to outlive their policy.
 The process of evaluating how risky you are to insure is called underwriting, and blood and urine tests are an important part of the underwriting process.

-That’s not to say that if a life insurance company uncovers anything you’re uninsurable.
+That’s not to say you’re uninsurable if a life insurance company uncovers anything.
 There have been so many advances in modern medicine that conditions like diabetes and even HIV are much more manageable than in the past.
 You can still get covered even if you are facing a medical issue.
 Policygenius can help you apply to the carrier that can offer the best coverage the best premiums for your situation.
 Read more about the best life insurance companies for people living with certain medical issues.